 - pain when passing urine or during ejaculation;

 - swelling, soreness or redness noticed around the head of the penis or foreskin;

 - a white, thin discharge from the penis.

 But even if it is asymptomatic, this does not mean that the infection is harmless.
-When not treated, TV increases the risk of contracting other infections, such as HIV.
+When not treated, trichomoniasis increases the risk of contracting other infections, such as HIV.
 It can also lead to premature birth in pregnant women.

 This is why treatment is so important; to reduce the risk of complications, and to prevent the infection from being passed on to someone else.

 Yes.
 The symptoms described above can also be caused by several other STIs, which means that trichomoniasis can potentially be confused with other conditions such as gonorrhoea or chlamydia.